The Apple Watch is a really good fitness tracker and companion for an iPhone, but is it a good travel watch?

 A few weeks ago, when we went to Historic Banning Mills, I decided to try out the battery to see how long it would last.
 I woke up Saturday morning with a full charge and ran it all day Saturday and all day Sunday.
 When I went to sleep on Sunday night, the Apple Watch still had 15% of its battery remaining.

-I did not run GPS while doing this test, but it does show an Apple Watch can survive two days of traveling without a charge.
+I did not run GPS while during this test but it does show an Apple Watch can survive two days of traveling without a charge.
 Still, I charge mine every night and never worry about the charge.

 Final Thoughts on the Apple Watch as a Travel Watch